 To post ECEP credit on the student's academic record, a processing fee of \$8 per credit hour must be paid before the proficiency examination or credential is evaluated.
 This fee covers the privilege of taking the examination or being evaluated and is nonrefundable to a student who fails to qualify.
 No credit by proficiency examination or evaluation will be recorded until the student has earned at least six (6) semester hours of college-level credit at SSC.
 The student must be in good academic standing (minimum of 2.0 grade point average).
-The credit may not be used to establish fulltime eligibility status.
+In some instances, ECEP credit may be posted prior to completion of the six credit hour requirement to satisfy course/program prerequisite requirements.
+The credit may not be used to establish full-time eligibility status.
 No grade received through the non-traditional mode is recorded for course credit nor is the credit calculated in the grade point average.
 The student's academic record will indicate only that the credit has been earned.
 The student is responsible for finding out if such credit will transfer to another college or university and if the credit will be applied toward a specific degree or certificate program.
 Once a student has received credit for a particular course, either through enrollment or proficiency, he/she may not apply or receive credit for a lower-level course in that sequence.
 A student may not take a proficiency examination for the same course more than once.
 The student may not take a proficiency exam in a course in which he/she has previously audited, received a course grade or has withdrawn from.